 Landfill Engineers are Techies, Too

-Parkhill, Smith & Cooper (PSC) Principal Charles Fiedler, PE, LEED AP, a team leader in PSC’s Environmental Sector, is a trusted advisor in the world of solid waste organizations.
+Parkhill Principal Charles Fiedler, PE, LEED AP, a team leader in Parkhill’s Environmental Sector, is a trusted advisor in the world of solid waste organizations.
 During his career, he has seen the march of new technologies through four decades including the recent incorporation of drones, many cameras, and improved materials for projects.

 “The availability of technology has changed our world radically in the last decade.
 When I first started a landfill project 40 years ago, it was a real challenge to get an aerial photo,” he said.
 “Because of the availability of aerial photos from drones on a more frequent basis, this technology has created a phenomenal change in data availability from an observational standpoint.
 It’s real-time monitoring and provides a higher level of observation.”